Resources to support foster carers

 If you'd like to speak to a nurse, contact the service on 0191 372 8644 or email cdda-tr.LACTeam@nhs.net.

 The FIE is a group on the Local Government Association's knowledge hub, which is a secure online knowledge sharing platform.
 It enables users to create connections to peers and experts in their fields of interest, share learning, experiences and ideas.
 Membership is particularly welcomed from foster carers.

-For details of how to join the hub please visit the Fostering Information Exchange.
+For details of how to join the hub please visit the Knowledge Hub.